-EMU also has a property in Washington D.C.
+EMU also has a property in Washington, D.C.
 It houses the Washington Community Scholars' Center.
-This facility has residential, office and classroom space in it.
+This facility has residential, office, and classroom space in it.
 It is located at 836 Taylor Street NE.
 Washington D.C.20017.
+The University does not consider this location a separately administered site as all administrative, academic, and operational decision-making is centralized in the President's Office Executive Leadership Team.